xcp-ng/xcp-ng-org/docs/vms/vms.md

 XCP-ng tools:
 * :heavy_plus_sign: Fully open-source.
 * :heavy_plus_sign: Maintained by the XCP-ng project.
-* :heavy_minus_sign: The drivers are not signed with a key recognized by Microsoft, so Secure Boot can't be enabled with them.
-* :heavy_minus_sign: The sources for the management agent are older than that of Citrix (they have stopped updating GitHub a while ago).
-* :heavy_minus_sign: Have not been updated in a long time, due to difficulties finding skilled developers to work on them.
-Being actively worked on.
 * :heavy_minus_sign: Won't transparently replace existing Citrix tools.
 You need to remove Citrix tools first if they are present, in order to install XCP-ng tools.

 It's now up to you to choose.